 EBPP stands for Evidence-Based Programs and Practices, and the process is a data-driven decision-making framework that uses data to select an evidence-based program, practice, or policy to target the specific needs of a community.
 Below is a graphic of all of the steps of the process.

 For the EBPP process, you do not have to make major changes or implement costly treatments.
-The hope is that this process will help to guide you through making decisions about your community that is based on data and evidence-supported best practices.
+The hope is that this process will help to guide you through making decisions about your community that are based on data and evidence-supported best practices.

-- The research indicates that low-risk youth may develop worse behaviors if detained, especially with higher risk youth.
-Therefore, a decision not to incarcerate lower risk youth is an evidence-based practice.
+- The research indicates that low-risk youth may develop worse behaviors if detained, especially with higher-risk youth.
+Therefore, a decision not to incarcerate lower-risk youth is an evidence-based practice.